 The whole process we've been through to get to where we are has been very positive and I'm particularly proud that we've involved so many teachers in the development of this specification and the question papers.
-For example, in our early specimen question papers we included a multiple choice section.
-But teachers told us that this was too much of a change for biology and not suitable for a lot of their students.
-So we removed this section.
-We've listened and made improvements, without introducing too much change, so I'm confident that our new specification will be the basis for great teaching and learning in this important subject."
+For example, teachers told us that they want chemistry split into physical, inorganic and organic, and that students would do better in exams if multiple choice questions were at the end of the paper.
+You'll see that we've listened and made these and many more improvements, so I'm confident that our new specification will be the basis for great teaching and learning in this important subject."